Monday, February 28, 2011

 Yoko extended the concepts of modern composers like Karlheinz Stockhausen and John Cage into Rock music.

 She used her voice as an instrument in the same spirit as Jazz innovators and outcasts like Thelonious Monk, John Coltrane, Sun Ra, Ornette Coleman, Albert Ayler, Pharoah Sanders, and Alice Coltrane.

 She was a clear sonic peer of Jimi Hendrix, Frank Zappa, Captain Beefheart, and Can (with vocalist Damo Suzuki).
-She was also parallel with Edda Dell'Orso's more eerie and textural vocals > for Ennio Morricone thriller soundtracks >, and the off-kilter vocals and synth textures of Annette Peacock, and the vocal tonalities of Meredith Monk.
+She was also parallel with Edda Dell'Orso's more eerie and textural vocals for Ennio Morricone thriller soundtracks, the off-kilter vocals and synth textures of Annette Peacock, and the vocal tonalities of Meredith Monk.

 Her collages, sound loops, and moodscapes prefigure Neu! and the ambient work of Brian Eno, as well as Bill Laswell, Anna Oxygen, and Negativland.

 She was a peer to unusual singers like Julie Driscoll, and preceded similar misfits like Tom Waits, Mary Margaret O'Hara, and Bjork.
 And mercurial art-rock like Pere Ubu, Gang Of Four, Ween, Merzbow, Ground Zero, Radiohead, and (naturally) Oh No Ono.